MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Experimental Results and Discussions

+We first investigated the advantage of the proposed partial attention mechanism over conventional full-channel attention.
+By replacing the partial modules ($\mathrm{P_{C}}$, $\mathrm{P_{S}}$, and $\mathrm{P_{A}}$) with their full-channel counterparts ($\mathrm{F_{C}}$, $\mathrm{F_{S}}$, and $\mathrm{F_{A}}$), we benchmarked the model against traditional visual attention paradigms as presented in Table~\ref{Table3}.
+The results indicate that partial attention configurations consistently outperform full-channel baselines in both accuracy and speed.
+Specifically, the partial variants achieved MIoU improvements of 0.4$\%$, 0.5$\%$, and 0.1$\%$, alongside inference latency reductions of 0.9 ms, 0.3 ms, and 2.3 ms, respectively.
+This suggests that processing a subset of representative channels or spatial regions reduces information redundancy while maintaining feature discriminability.
+GradCAM visualizations (Fig.~\ref{fig_8}) corroborate this, showing that the partial attention mechanism directs the network's focus more precisely onto cloud boundaries and fine-grained textures.

-To validate the efficacy of the ParCM, ParSM, and ParAM modules in our method, we also conduct ablation studies by incrementally removing each module from the baseline according to the configurations in Table~\ref{Table4}.
-Experimental metrics and settings align with Table~\ref{Table3}.
+We further dissected the MPAC by incrementally removing the ParCM, ParSM, and ParAM modules from the baseline according to the configurations in Table~\ref{Table4}.
 Results demonstrate that all three proposed modules consistently enhance model performance.
-Specifically, comparing the baseline with Row 1 reveals 1.2$\%$ accuracy degradation without ParCM (64.8$\%$ vs. 63.6$\%$).
-This indicates that the partial channel module strengthens spatial information interaction, improving ground-based cloud segmentation accuracy.
+Specifically, comparing the baseline with Row 1 reveals 1.2$\%$ accuracy degradation without ParCM.
+This indicates that the partial channel module strengthens spatial information interaction, improving segmentation accuracy.
 Comparisons between the baseline and Rows 2-3 show 1.1$\%$ and 0.9$\%$ accuracy reductions without ParSM and ParAM, respectively.
-These results substantiate the critical contribution of partial spatial and attention modules to segmentation improvement.
-The partial spatial module employs spatial feature descriptors to adaptively focus on the most relevant spatial regions, while the partial attention module captures discriminative features and long-range dependencies to facilitate spatial information exchange.
+These results confirm that the partial spatial module effectively acts as a spatial descriptor, adaptively focusing on relevant regions, while the partial attention module captures essential long-range dependencies.